enso-org/enso/gui/README.md

 **Please remember to disable the cache in your browser during development!**

+### Minimizing the WASM binary size.
+After building the project you can use the `scripts/minimize_wasm.sh` to optimize the binary and compress it by using `gzip`.
+After the script is complete, the final size is printed to stdout.
+Please note that in order to run the script, the [Binaryen](https://github.com/WebAssembly/binaryen) toolkit has to be installed on your system.

 ### Running tests
 The sources use both unit tests and web test, which are run in a browser and produce visual results.
 To run them, use the `scripts/test.sh` script and follow